-The proposed amendment will be presented to the Professional Practice Committee for discussion at the February 2015 meeting of the Board of Regents.
+The proposed amendment will be presented to the Professional Practice Committee for recommendation and to the Full Board for adoption at the May 2015 meeting of the Board of Regents.
+A copy of the proposed amendment is attached.
+Supporting materials for the proposed amendment are available upon request from the Secretary of the Board of Regents.